Daniel 5 P2: The Precarious Position of the Unbeliever

 A strange little inscription!

-Mene - means 'numbered' or mena (a unit of money)
+Mene - means 'numbered' and is related to mena (a unit of money)

-Tekel - means 'weighed' or 'shekel' (a unit of money)
+Tekel - means 'weighed' and is related to 'shekel' (a unit of money)

-Parsin - means 'divided' or 'Persia' or 'half a shekel'
+Parsin - means 'divided' and is related to 'Persia' or 'half a shekel'

-1 John 2:28 And now, dear children, continue in him, so that when he appears we may be confident and unashamed before him at his coming.
-[3]
+1 John 2:28 And now, dear children, continue in him, so that when he appears we may be confident and unashamed before him at his coming.2

 Third in the Kingdom... for a whole entire hour